Do everything without grumbling or arguing.

 In the Old Testament, Daniel could’ve complained about his problems.
 But he didn’t.
 Not even as he faced impending death when he was thrown in a den of lions.
 Instead, he remained devoted to God and honored the Lord while humbly serving the king who brutally destroyed his hometown and took he, and his friends, captive to Babylon.

 In the New Testament, the apostle Paul endured extreme hardships during his missionary journeys.
 He was attacked by murderous mobs, beaten, betrayed, flogged, arrested, starved, shipwrecked three times, and bitten by a viper… all while serving God!
 Nice, right?
 Though he had every earthly reason to whine about the stuff he went through, Paul didn’t.
 To the contrary, he wrote a letter about joy and perseverance to encourage the believers in the church of Philippi from prison.
 He encouraged others instead of griping about the mess he’d been through, and in spite of the limitations he was constrained by.

 Yes.
 I am a daughter of the Most High, King of kings.
 A noble princess in God’s kingdom with an endless and enchanting inheritance.
-I am not, however, entitled to grumble and complain about pithy and petty little annoyances.
+I am not, however, entitled to grumble and complain about pithy little annoyances.
 Not even about big things!